 All students must meet the following requirements for satisfactory academic progress:

 - Achieve a GPA of 1.5 or higher in the first semester and a cumulative GPA of 2.0 for all subsequent semesters.
-(AOS program)
+(AOS and BFA program)

 - Achieve a GPA of 2.0 or higher in the first semester and a cumulative GPA of 2.0 for all semesters.
 (Undergraduate Certificate program)

 - Complete at least 50% of all credit hours attempted each semester up to the program midpoint.

 - Complete at least 67% of all credit hours attempted each semester from program midpoint to graduation.

 |Satisfactory Academic Progress Requirements|